railwayapp/docs/src/docs/reference/support.md

 layout="intrinsic"
 width={747} height={352} quality={100} />

-Private Threads have a slower response time (5 business days) because only Railway employees can see them.
+Private Threads have a slower response time (at most 2 business days) because only Railway employees can see them.
 We recommend you to only create a Private Thread if you need to share sensitive information.

 We may make the thread public for community involvement if we determine that there is no sensitive information in your thread.